Here is a

 later helped form and signed the federal constitution of the United States after

 being appointed as one of North Carolina’s delegates to the Constitutional

 Convention in 1787.

-as a professor at Wake Forest University.
-She has had a distinguished career as
+North Carolina for more than 30 years and was a professor at Wake Forest University.
+She had a

 - Clyde Edgerton: Edgerton, a